Patriot Games (film): Plot

 Former CIA analyst Jack Ryan now teaches history at the United States Naval Academy.
-In London with his physician wife Cathy and their young daughter Sally, Ryan witnesses and intervenes in a terrorist kidnapping attempt on Lord William Holmes, the British Minister of State for Northern Ireland and a cousin to the Queen.
+In London with his wife Cathy and their young daughter Sally, Ryan witnesses and intervenes in a terrorist kidnapping attempt on Lord William Holmes, the British Minister of State for Northern Ireland and a cousin to the Queen Mother.
 Ryan is wounded but disarms one terrorist and fatally shoots two others, then subdues Sean Miller.
 Among those killed is Miller's younger brother.
 All belong to a radical IRA splinter cell led by Kevin O'Donnell.
 Shortly after the incident, IRA operatives attempt and fail to assassinate O'Donnell, considering him and his followers too radical.

-Miller is tried and convicted.
-As he is being transported to prison, O'Donnell and his comrades ambush the police convoy, killing the guards and freeing Miller.
-Fleeing to North Africa, O'Donnell plans the next attempt on Lord Holmes.
-Miller vows to avenge his brother's death, and O'Donnell allows him, O'Donnell's lover, Annette, and several others to travel to the US to assassinate Ryan.
-Meanwhile, British police have determined that an informant has been tipping off the terrorists and are surveilling a book shop owner who is an IRA operative.
+Miller is tried and convicted for his efforts.
+As he is being transported to prison, O'Donnell and his team ambush the police convoy, killing the guards and freeing Miller.
+Retreating to North Africa, O'Donnell plans the next attempt on Lord Holmes.
+Miller vows to avenge his brother's death, and O'Donnell allows him, O'Donnell's lover Annette, and several squadmates to travel to the US to assassinate Ryan.
+Meanwhile, British police have determined that an informant has been tipping off the terrorists and are surveilling Dennis Cooley, a book shop owner, who is an IRA operative.

-Back in Maryland, Ryan is informed—in short order, that Cathy is pregnant again, and about Miller's escape.
-He brushes off the bad news, figuring a wanted fugitive wouldn't have the nerve to travel all the way to the United States.
-Soon after, he narrowly survives an assassination attempt by Miller's accomplices near the academy, while Miller simultaneously targets Cathy while she drives home, causing her car to crash, seriously injuring Sally.
+Back in Maryland, Ryan is informed first that Cathy is pregnant again, and then about Miller's escape.
+He brushes off the bad news, figuring a wanted fugitive would not have the nerve to travel all the way to the United States.
+Soon after, he narrowly survives an assassination attempt by Miller's accomplices close to the Academy, while Miller simultaneously targets Cathy while she drives home, causing her car to crash, seriously injuring her and Sally.